Gtti2RS/web-of-robotic-simulations/test/README.md

 - Gazebo simulation running

 **For CoppeliaSim tests:**
-- cs_controller on port 8081
+- cs_controller running (see project README for port)
 - fileUploader on port 8082
 - CoppeliaSim running